jacobsamo/Mixie/SECURITY.md

 # Security Policy
-Apart of the security we strive to keep our user safe while on our platform however from time to time without us knowing about it a vulnerability shows up.
-If you have found any vulnerabilities than please report it Read below for more info.
+Apart of the security we strive to keep our users safe while on our platform however from time to time without us knowing about it a vulnerability shows up.
+If you believe you have found any vulnerability we encourage you tol et us know right away.

 ## Reporting a Vulnerability
 First and for most **DON'T** report it under Bugs